logo

 Send citation to:

-Bakhshayesh M, Hojatansari M, Rabie Siahkali S. Investigating the relationship of electronic health literacy and self-care behaviors with life quality in patients with heart failure.
-PCNM 2023; 13 (4) :30-40
+Bakhshayesh M, Hojatansari M, Rabie Siahkali S. Investigating the Relationship of Electronic Health Literacy and Self-Care Behaviors with Life Quality in Patients with Heart Failure.
+Prev Care Nurs Midwifery J 2023; 13 (4) :30-40

 URL: http://nmcjournal.zums.ac.ir/article-1-869-en.html